Venue Address: Coconut Grove - Miami, FL

 Reviews / Info:

--University Of Miami students attempt to book The Doors at the Convention Hall but are refused.
+-University Of Miami students attempt to book The Doors at the Convention Hall.

--Owners of the local club Thee Image are successful in booking The Doors at the Dinner Key Auditorium.
+-Owners of the local club Thee Image successfully bid for The Doors at the Dinner Key Auditorium.

 -General admission tickets for this show are $6.00